Building a Multi-Energy Company

 We are continuing to expand in the renewable energies market (wind and solar), with the aim of becoming one of the world’s top five producers of renewable electricity.
-Our goal is to reach 35 GW of gross renewable electricity capacity by 2025, and 100 GW by 2030.
+Our goal is to produce 100 TWh/year of electricity by 2030.

-Our target for gross installed renewable energy capacity (worldwide) in 2025 is secure, and we are already working on projects to reach our goal of 100 GW in 2030.
+Our target for gross installed renewable energy capacity (worldwide) in 2025 is secure, and we are already working on projects to reach our goal of 100 TWh/year by 2030.
 The acquisition of 100% of Total Eren’s capital in 2023 and its integration within the company will contribute to this.

 The intermittent nature of solar and wind projects creates a need for flexible generation and storage capacity to meet demand at all times and guarantee grid reliability.